dullage/flatnotes/README.md

   <img alt="Docker Pulls" src="https://img.shields.io/docker/pulls/dullage/flatnotes?style=for-the-badge">
 </p>

+A fork of [flatnotes](https://github.com/dullage/flatnotes) modified to be used as wishlist for our family.

 A self-hosted, database-less note-taking web app that utilises a flat folder of markdown files for storage.

 Log into the [demo site](https://demo.flatnotes.io) and take a look around. *Note: This site resets every 15 minutes.*